shuvro-baset/Next-js/README.md

 - we can write server-side code directly in getStaticProps
 - we can access the fs(file system) method or querying a database can be done inside getStaticProps
 - we can use getStaticProps only in the pages file. we can not use getStaticProps in components file.
+- ISR: Incremental Static Generator
+- revalidation property for waiting the generator in seconds.
+- notFound: true property when data is not found.
+- dynamic router pre render using getStaticProps and pass the context. within this context it has key value pair with params that will contain the dynamic identifier.
+- when dynamic pages are rendered the pre generator not applied.
+- fallback: false / true/ blocking. if use blocking then no need to use getStaticPaths. its better to use blocking.

 * Example:
     export async function getStaticProps() { <br />